RedditClimate/redditClimate/index.md

 In particular, we will use [sklearn's implementation of PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) for dimensionality reduction and [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) for clustering, though any number of alternative methods may apply here.

 Both of these methods expect data points with vector-representations, but we currently have sets of members for each subreddit.
 In order to create a vector for each subreddit, we first create a set consisting of all the members which have posted across all the subreddits.
-Let's say this set is size, _N_ Then, for each subreddit, we create a vector of length _N_, where the ith element in the vector is a 1 if the ith member is in that subreddit, and a 0 otherwise.
+Let's say this set is size, _N_.
+Then, for each subreddit, we create a vector of length _N_, where the ith element in the vector is a 1 if the ith member is in that subreddit, and a 0 otherwise.

-For example, if users alice and candice have posted in r/climateskeptics but bob, and david have not, the climate skeptics vector would look like the first row fo this table.
+For example, if users alice and candice have posted in r/climateskeptics but bob, and david have not, the vector for the r/climateskeptics subreddit would look like the first row of this table.

 |                              | alice | bob | candice | david |
 |------------------------------|-------|-----|---------|-------|